As today is World Autism Awareness Day, we would like to introduce you to 16-year-old Natalie. Natalie is autistic and is very proud of this.

 “I never thought of entering wheelchair athletics until I was 31 or32.
 I can’t remember exactly what drew me to competitive racing because my first love was football in sports, which was out for me.
 Although now they have wheelchair football and wheelchair rugby which, with my competitiveness, would have been a bit dangerous.
 Had these sports come earlier I might not have been here to tell the tale!”

 As Danny has said he began competitive wheelchair racing in the early 1980’s, in the days before special racing chairs or Paralympic Games.

 He raced for 10 years, becoming known as one of the world’s finest foot-pushing wheelchair racers of the time before being selected for the Seoul Olympics in 1988 and the Barcelona Paralympic Games in 1992.

-did it feel like to be selected to represent your country at the Seoul
+What did it feel like to be selected to represent your country at the Seoul Olympics?

 “Depends on what you mean by country, I gained a lot from my Scotland selection but didn’t fancy the British set up.
 It was an honour to be selected for GB, but the experience taught me from the organisation of the BPA it didn’t really inspire unity among the different disability groups that were represented.”